-1.04.1 Identifying a statewide focus and aligning disparities reduction efforts across organizations will increase the impact of Covered California and Contractor's efforts to improve health equity in California.
-Covered California anticipates evolving its current disparities reduction contractual requirements in pursuit of coordinated, aligned, statewide efforts in 2023 and beyond.

-1.04.2 The Contractor must participate in collaborative efforts to identify and align statewide disparity work.
-Covered California will convene these discussions or identify venues for collaborative development of aligned activities.
+- 1.04.1 Identifying a statewide focus and aligning disparities reduction efforts across organizations will increase the impact of Covered California and Contractor's efforts to improve health equity in California. - 1.04.2 The Contractor must participate in a collaborative efforts to identify and align statewide disparity work.
 Participation is defined as regular attendance by the Contractor staff at a leadership level of the organization with appropriate content knowledge and background on disparities work.